smaclell/smaclell.github.io/_drafts/how-to-start-a-new-project.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>
 </div>

-There is lots of fantastic ideas packed into how to approach your Minimum Viable Product and shape your business one release at a time in the book [Lean Startup][startup].
+There are lots of fantastic ideas packed on how to approach your Minimum Viable Product and shape your business one release at a time in the book [Lean Startup][startup].
 By shipping multiple small releases you can learn faster what works or does not work about your product.

 By getting that first release out early you can avoid many distractions along the way.
-You can plan for eventualities but spending time building an incredibly complicated system that only attract one user (hi mom!) is overkill.
+You can plan for eventualities, but spending time building an incredibly complicated system that only attract one user (hi mom!) is overkill.
 This is why a simpler deployment initially is recommended.
-By all means incorporate it into your continuous integration/deployment system but does not need multi region deployments with automatic fail-over.
+By all means incorporate it into your continuous integration/deployment system, but focus on what you need now and maybe not really complex things like multi region deployments with automatic fail-over.
 Find your minimum and iterate slowly to gradually become more comprehensive and robust.

 There are many great ways to start deploying today like [Heroku][heroku],